 1.)
 We think we have to sell ourselves.

 Yikes!
-That phrase “sell myself” can trigger some nasty connotations, especially for women.
+That phrase “sell myself” can trigger some nasty connotations.
 Who wants to go there?
 Nobody!

 What to do?
 Reframe it.
 You’re aren’t selling yourself, you’re selling a result to the people you serve.